2008 United States House of Representatives elections in Florida: District 14

+Predictions

 Results

 Connie Mack was returned to Congress for a third term, receiving over 59 percent of the votes.

 District 15

 Seven-term Republican incumbent Dave Weldon had easily won re-election contests for a decade, but is retiring in 2008, leaving this Florida's only open House seat.
 Republican nominee State Senator Bill Posey, who was endorsed by Weldon and the Florida Republican Party, faced Democratic nominee physician Steve Blythe (campaign website).
 Independent candidates Frank Zilaitis and Trevor Lowing also ran for the seat.
 Libertarian Jeffrey Bouffard, a computer engineer and army veteran, also filed to run, but did not qualify for the ballot.
 CQ Politics forecasted the race as 'Republican Favored'.
 George W. Bush won 57% of the vote here in 2004 (CPVI=R+4).